pydicom/pynetdicom/docs/tutorials/create_scu.rst

 Presentation contexts are how DICOM applications agree on which services are available to an association.
 Each DICOM service has a corresponding set of *SOP Class UIDs*.
-Including one (or more) of those *SOP Class UIDs* in the proposed presentation contexts indicates to the *acceptor* that a particular service is requested for that SOP class.
+Including one (or more) of these in the proposed presentation contexts indicates to the *acceptor* that a particular service is requested.

-So if you want to use the DICOM :dcm:`verification<part04/chapter_A.html>` service you propose a presentation context for *Verification SOP Class*.
+So if you want to use the DICOM :dcm:`verification<part04/chapter_A.html>` service, you propose a presentation context for *Verification SOP Class*.
 If you wanted to use the :dcm:`storage<part04/chapter_B.html>` service to store *CT Images*, you'd propose a presentation context for the *CT Image Storage* SOP class.